-Data can be stored and retrieved to and from the Oracle Storage Cloud Service through both a RESTful Web Service and a Java library.
+Data can be stored and retrieved to and from Oracle Storage Cloud Service through both a RESTful web service and a Java library.

 Access to data is based on user roles.
-Account Administrators can create custom user roles in their Identity Domain and those roles can be assigned read-only or read/write privileges to Containers.
-Service Administrators can also set Containers to be publicly readable if desired.
+Account administrators can create custom user roles in their Identity Domain and those roles can be used to assign read-only or read/write privileges to containers.
+Service administrators can also set containers to be publicly readable if required.

-When purchasing the Oracle Storage Cloud Service the buyer must specify how much storage capacity to buy.
+For Non-metered Oracle Storage Cloud Service accounts the buyer must specify how much storage capacity is required.
 Users of the Service Instance cannot store more data than originally purchased.
-At any time the buyer can increase a Service Instance's storage capacity.
+At any time, the buyer can increase a service instance's storage capacity.

 Files of any size can be uploaded to the Oracle Storage Cloud Service.
-A single Object in the Oracle Storage Cloud Service can be as large as 5GB.
+A single object in Oracle Storage Cloud Service can be as large as 5GB.
 To store files larger than 5GB, simply segment the original file into sizes of 5GB or less and upload the segments following a defined naming convention.
-Then create a new Manifest Object to represent all of the pieces of the original file.
+Then create a new manifest object to represent all of the pieces of the original file.
 The resulting file can then be downloaded as a single file and is identical to the original file.

 Yes.
 Individual objects can be scheduled for deletion.
 See the documentation for more details.